BioIntelligence-Lab/SAM_DataAnnotation/README.md

 ## Generating Segmentation Masks

 Segmentation masks are generated for each input image using the bounding box prompts.
 Finally, the generated masks are stiched together to create the 3D NIfTI volume.
+The code is provided in [crowdsourcing.py](./src/crowdsourcing.py) and [analysis.ipynb](./analysis.ipynb).

 # Results